activescott/lessmsi/README.md

 lessmsi on OS X using WINE
 -----

-all of the following approaches give errors on the command line, but seem to work regardless.
+All of the following approaches give errors on the command line, but seem to work regardless.

 #### lessmsi command line using wine
 use lessmsi on the command line using wine: (this example uses the wine.app that comes with winebottler)